dreamcatcher-tech/dreamcatcher-stack/pkg/dos/README.md

 The Dreamcatcher Operating System

 This package is a terminal application that uses GPT4+ to be the presentation layer of an underlying blockchain application.
 The natural language is interpreted and sometimes a system level action is enacted.
 The tree of the chain system provides natural scoping for the system.
-The bot is able to modify the api and the code within the covenants using a rigorous process where with many checks.
+The bot is able to modify the api and the code within the covenants using a rigorous process with many checks.

 If the user types in an instruction that is exactly a command in the filesystem, they can cause it to execute directly using shift+enter, otherwise the input will go to gpt4 for interpretation.